Last Updated on October 12, 2023

 Athens remains one of the great cities of western civilization.
-And if you spend just two days in Athens, you can get a good taste of this remarkable city.
+And if you spend just 2 days in Athens, you can get a good taste of this remarkable city.

 By Jim Ferri

 Athens is renowned for its relics of past civilizations – the world-famous Acropolis, the Parthenon, temples and theaters, ancient and beautiful Neoclassical buildings.

 But it’s also a city bursting with lively markets, a plethora of cafés and restaurants, innumerable shops and wonderful museums, all modern tributes to the 21st century.

 It’s also still somewhat exotic, the people are exceptionally friendly and most speak English.
 Even better, it’s affordable.

 The Start of Your 2 Days in Athens

 Whether you spend just 2 days in Athens, perhaps while enroute to one of the best Greek islands, you’ll most likely arrive at the new airport far outside the city.